squizlabs/dxp-component-library/README.md

 **Note:** after setting up CI/CD, these commands will run automatically.

+## Visual Page Builder support

+All components in this repository have inline editing support for the Visual Page Builder.
+This allows quick editing in the preview column.
+For more details visit [Squiz Documentation](https://docs.squiz.net/page-builder/latest/building-components/index.html).

 ## Aliases

 Within the `/src` folder and styles, you can use aliases defined in `vite.config.js`.

 Avoid deep relative paths by using aliases such as `@images/logo.svg`.

 ## Utils